-Appointments may be made for positions at any of the NRAO sites: Socorro, NM; Green Bank, WV; and Charlottesville, VA.
-Jansky Fellows are also encouraged to spend time at universities working with collaborators during the course of their Fellowship.
-In addition to appointments at NRAO sites, non-resident Jansky Fellowships may be offered for appointments that are hosted at a university within the United States.
-Frequent and/or long term visits to NRAO sites are encouraged.
+Appointments may be made for positions at either of the NRAO sites: Socorro, NM or Charlottesville, VA.
+In compelling cases, non-resident Jansky Fellowships may be offered for appointments that are hosted at a university within the United States.
+Non-resident Jansky Fellows are strongly encouraged to make frequent and/or long term visits to NRAO sites.
 Split Fellowships with time spent at NRAO and a university within the US are permitted.

-The starting salary will be $63,000 per year with appointment duration of two years, and possible renewal for a third.
-A research budget of up to $10,000 per year is provided for travel and computing requirements.
-Fellows are eligible for page charge support, vacation accrual, health insurance coverage, and a moving allowance.
-In addition, up to $3,000 per year is provided to non-NRAO institutions hosting Jansky Fellows to defray local institutional costs.
+The starting salary for the 2017 Jansky Fellowship program will be $65,000 per year for an initial two-year appointment with possible renewal for a third year.
+A research budget of up to $10,000 per year is provided for travel and computing support.
+Fellows are also eligible for page charge support, vacation accrual, health insurance, and a relocation allowance.
+Up to $3,000 per year is provided to non-NRAO institutions hosting Jansky Fellows to defray local institutional expenses.

-- Jansky Fellowships are awarded based upon a review by a committee comprised of distinguished astronomers external to the NRAO, internal senior staff members, the Assistant Director of the Office of Science and Academic Affairs, and the Jansky Fellowship Program Coordinator.
+1. Jansky Fellowships are awarded based upon a review by a committee that comprises distinguished astronomers external to the NRAO and internal senior staff members, as well as the Assistant Director of NRAO Science Support and Research, and the manager of the Jansky Fellowship program.

-- The application deadline is Friday, November 15, 2013.
-Please note: reference letters are requested once your application is submitted, therefore we will accept reference letters (only) until Friday, November 22.
-The Jansky Fellowship job posting is found on the NRAO Careers Site at https://careers.nrao.edu/, under the Scientist Position button.
-If you do not have a login for the NRAO Careers system you will be prompted to create one prior to submitting your scientific application for the Program.
-As part of the application process you will be prompted for the names and contact information of three individuals for letters of reference.
-These individuals should be familiar with your scientific work and abilities.
-In addition, you must attach a PDF file to your online application with the following materials combined in the order listed below.
+2. ALL materials (including reference letters) must be received by the application deadline – Tuesday, November 1, 2016 at 11:59pm EDT.
+The Jansky Fellowship job posting is found on the NRAO Careers Site.
+If you do not have a login for the NRAO Careers system you will be prompted to create one prior to submitting your scientific application for the program.
+You must attach a PDF file to your online application with the following materials combined in the order listed under (3) below.
 Instructions for doing so are provided during the application process.
 Hard copies of application materials are not accepted.

 - curriculum vitae;